How to network your way into an investment banking job

 If you’re at a recruitment fair or an industry professional has just given a lecture at your university, hang back and ask them an intelligent question on what they’ve been talking about.
 Once you’ve finished talking, ask for their business card – the worst they can say is no.

 Going into a room full of people can be daunting and it’s tempting to retreat into a corner ‘checking your emails’.
 However, it really is invaluable to talk to as many people as possible and there are ways to make your life easier.
-Diya Wilson, corporate tax director at Deloitte, told TARGETjobs:
+Diya Wilson, corporate tax partner at Deloitte, told TARGETjobs:

 - Always look for a crowd with an odd number of people.
 At noisy events, it’s very difficult to hold a three-way conversation so someone will automatically gravitate towards you.

 - Stand in front of a circle of people who are talking.
 Listen to them intently, and as soon as you get a chance, put your hand out and introduce yourself.
 People will always shake your hand and, if anything, will start asking you questions as opposed to the other way around.